D-side/auth-server/README.md

 ## When it's finally running...

-You'll need to register a client.
-Yes, I know, for a ton of websites, but it's our own database, we can do whatever we want.
+You'll need to register a client and get its `id` and `secret`.

+**Known applications** should give you the list and CRUD buttons to do that.